Causes and Effects of Teen Pregnancy

 Common methods of birth control include:

-- the birth control pill or patch
+- the birth control pill, patch, or injection

 - intrauterine devices (IUD)

 Each of these birth control methods can fail even when used correctly.
-However, studies show that teens are more likely to use birth control methods improperly, leading to a higher likelihood that they may fail and cause a teen pregnancy to occur.
+However, studies show that teens are more likely to use birth control methods incorrectly, leading to a higher likelihood that they may fail and cause a teen pregnancy to occur.

 Effects of Pregnancy on Teens